 - to change the play call

 - to make a substitution

 A team may decide to change the play design if they see a specific formation like man to man or zone.

 A substitution in basketball is when a player comes off the court and a new player from the bench takes his spot.
 Basketball allows unlimited substitutions to be made when the ball is dead.
 Depending on score and how much time is on the game clock, a coach may call a timeout to substitute a player.

 Icing A Player

-The best example of this is called icing the free throw shooter.
+Basketball like any sport is a mental game.
+A coach will call a timeout during a high-pressure situation like during a free throw.
 Just before a free throw is made, a team will call a timeout for the possibility that the free throw shooter will make a mistake and miss the foul shot.